-Travel is slowly picking up again, after plummeting in the early days of the pandemic.
+Travel has picked up again, after plummeting in the early days of the pandemic.
 As travelers prepare to find terminals, hop between airports, and navigate lengthy layovers, here’s the latest restaurant intel from the Detroit Metropolitan Airport.

-Many restaurants at Michigan’s busiest and largest airport remain closed, so the pickings are pretty slim.
-Most of the restaurants that are open are at McNamara Terminal, the largest of DTW’s two terminals.
-To better accommodate customers, some retail locations are carrying food items such as yogurt, pre-packaged sandwiches, and snacks, alongisde books and magazines.
+Many restaurants at Michigan’s busiest and largest airport have reopened and there are a few new fast-food chains.
+In addition, some retail locations are carrying food items such as yogurt, pre-packaged sandwiches, and snacks, alongside books and magazines.

 If you’re flying, visit Eater National for guides to national and several major international airports, plus dining guides to cities the world over.
 For all the other details on DTW, don’t miss Curbed Detroit’s airport guide.

 The McNamara Terminal is a major hub for Delta as well as home for Air France.

 - Andiamo: This local chain serves great Italian food with excellent service in a wonderful atmosphere [A30]